Staff profile

 About

-I am Programme Lead for iPGCE and Senior Lecturer in Initial Teacher Education (ITE) and Special Educational Needs and Disabilities (SEND).
+I am Programme Lead for iPGCE and iQTS courses, and Senior Lecturer in International Education.

 Teaching responsibilities

-I am Programme Lead on the iPGCE and teach across all Initial Teacher Education programmes.
-I also teach across BA and MA programmes in the field of Special Educational Needs and Disabilities.
+I am Programme Lead on the two international teacher education courses, the iPGCE and the iQTS.
+I also teach across all Initial Teacher Education programmes, specifically in the field of Special Educational Needs, Disability and Inclusion.

 Professional interests